Burning Conditions - Fire Risk

 What does each level mean?

-Fires are allowed in approved receptacles.
-Open-air fires are allowed, and any person who wishes to cause an open-air fire shall always notify the RM of Springfield Fire Chief prior to lighting.
-(204-403-8879)
+Open-air fires are allowed, and any person who wishes to cause an open-air fire shall always notify the RM of Springfield Fire Chief prior to lighting (204-981-4042).
+A burn permit is required for all open-air fires located within 1.6km of Birds Hill Park.

-2 (High) - Burn Ban In Place
+Level 2 (High) - Burn Ban In Place

 Fires are only allowed in approved receptacles.

-NO open-air fires allowed without a permit
+NO open-air fires allowed without a permit.

-3 (Extreme) - Burn Ban In Place
+Level 3 (Extreme) - Burn Ban In Place

 NO fires of any type are allowed.
-No use of consumer or commercial fire works or pyrotechnics are allowed.
+No use of consumer or commercial fireworks or pyrotechnics are allowed.